Logo Voyage

 By plane

-There are also flights from Menorca and Ibiza, but these are about double the price of the ferries from these islands, and save only about an hour.
+There are also flights from Menorca and Ibiza, but these are double the price of the equivalent ferries yet only save an hour.

 By boat